-- Upon information and belief, only one minority individual has ever been elected to a countywide office in Albany County. - 32.
-Upon information and belief, only one minority individual has been nominated by a major political party to run for a countywide office in Albany County. - Upon information and belief, no minority individual held elective office in Albany County government until 1967. - 34.
-Upon information and belief, only once has a major party endorsed a minority candidate to run in a majority white county legislative district.
+- 34. Upon information and belief, only two minority individuals have ever been elected to a countywide office in Albany County. - 35.
+Upon information and belief, only two minority individuals have been nominated by a major political party to run for a countywide office in Albany County. - 36.
+Upon information and belief, no minority individual had ever been elected to office in Albany County government until 1967. - 37.
+Upon information and belief, only twice has a major party endorsed a minority candidate to run in a majority white county legislative district. - 38.
+Upon information and belief, Albany County has 23 unelected departments

-- 35. Upon information and belief, Albany County has 23 unelected departments (Aging, Board of Elections, Alternate Public Defender, Children Youth and Families, Civil Service, Cornell Cooperative Extension, Crime Victim and Sexual Violence Center, Economic Development, Conservation and Planning, General Services, Health, Hockey Facility, Human Resources, Law, Management and Budget, Mental Health, Probation, Public Defender, Public Works, Residential Health Care Facilities, Sewer District, Social Services, and Veterans Bureau) that make up County Government and 23 Department heads who run the departments. - 36.
-Upon information and belief, there has been only one minority individual ever to head any one of the government Departments in Albany County. - 37.
-Upon information and belief, in addition to the 23 Departments, there are at least 38 Deputy Department heads who assist in the management of the aforementioned departments. - 38.
-Upon information and belief, no minority individual is currently a Deputy Department head in Albany County.
+(Aging, Board of Elections, Alternate Public Defender, Children Youth and Families,

+Civil Service, Cornell Cooperative Extension, Crime Victim and Sexual Violence Center,

+Economic Development, Conservation and Planning, General Services, Health, Hockey

+Facility, Human Resources, Law, Management and Budget, Mental Health, Probation,

+Public Defender, Public Works, Residential Health Care Facilities, Sewer District, Social

+Services, and Veterans Bureau) that make up County Government and 23 Department heads who run the departments. - 39.
+Upon information and belief, there has been only one minority individual ever to head any one of the government Departments in Albany County.

+- 40. Upon information and belief, in addition to the 23 Departments, there are at least 38 Deputy Department heads who assist in the management of the aforementioned departments. - 41.
+Upon information and belief, no minority individual is currently a Deputy

+Department head in Albany County.